juancarlospaco/changelogen/README.md

-# changelog
+# ChangeloGen

-Conflict-less Changelog.md generator with categories for Nim
+- Conflict-less `changelog.md` generator with categories for Nim.